BitcoinQnA/Bitcoiner.Guide/peach.md

 You can browse the various meetups during the payment selection of your trade offer.

-If you are an organiser of a meetup and would like to add your location to Peach, contact them on the following page: [https://peachbitcoin.com/for-meetups/](https://peachbitcoin.com/for-meetups/)
+If you are an organiser of a meetup and would like to add your location to Peach, contact them on the following page: [Peach x Meetups](https://peachbitcoin.com/for-meetups/)

 ### Can I avoid sending sats to the in-app wallet?
 You can send sats directly to your wallet, such as Samourai Wallet or Sparrow Wallet.
 However, it will add complexity as you must sign each transaction.
 The benefit is that you don't need to pay twice the network fees if you plan on sending sats to your wallet anyway.